AvelaNkanini/Ithemba-CDSS-Diagnosis-Model/README.md

 #### How to Test the Model
 ---
-You can now interact with your model using 3 methods:
+You can now interact with the model using 2 methods:

 🔹 Option 1: Swagger UI